 where $u$ is the mean value of the speed

-As done by the authors in \cite{BEG2012}, taking the averaged values along the cross-section $\Omega_{w}(t,x)$ in the incompressible Euler equations, and we approximate the averaged value of a product by the product of the averaged values ( see for instance \cite{A05,BEG09,BG07,BG08}).
-This leads to the free surface model:
+As done by the authors in \cite{BEG2012}, taking the averaged values along the cross-section $\Omega_{w}(t,x)$ in the hydrostatic approximation of the incompressible Euler equations, and approximating the averaged value of a product by the product of the averaged values, yields to the free surface model:

-where $g$ is the gravity constant an $Z(x)$ is the elevation of the point $\omega(x)$.
+where $g$ is the gravity constant and $Z(x)$ is the elevation of the point $\omega(x)$.
 The terms $I_1(x,A)$ and $I_2(x,A)$ are defined by: and They represent respectively the term of hydrostatic pressure and the pressure source term.
-In theses formulas $\sigma(x,z)$ is the width of the cross-section at position $x$ and at height $z$ (see \fig\ref{OyOz}). \begin{rem} In view of Remark \ref{remtheta1}, whenever $\theta=\theta(x)$, an additional curvature source term of the form $\bar z (\cos\theta)'$ appears where $\bar z = h_w(A) - \frac{I_1(x,A)}{A}$ stands for the distance separating the free surface to the center of the mass of the fluid (see \cite[Chapter 1]{TheseErsoy,BEG2012}). \end{rem}
+In theses formulas $\sigma(x,z)$ is the width of the cross-section at position $x$ and at height $z$ (see \resim \ref{OyOz}). \begin{rem} In view of Remark \ref{remtheta1}, whenever $\theta=\theta(x)$, an additional curvature source term of the form $\bar z (\cos\theta)'$ appears where $\bar z = h_w(A) - \frac{I_1(x,A)}{A}$ stands for the distance separating the free surface to the center of the mass of the fluid (see \cite[Chapter 1]{TheseErsoy,BEG2012}). \end{rem}